Mammal Taxidermy From Start to Finish: What You Actually Do

 The Process

-Neutralizing pH: After tanning, you neutralize the acidic tanning solution using sodium bicarbonate or specialized neutralizers.
-Proper pH prevents future decomposition and ensures tanning sets correctly.
-This step is boring and easy to skip.
+Neutralizing pH: After tanning, you neutralize any residual acid using sodium bicarbonate or a product-specific neutralizer.
+Van Dyke's Lutan FN kit calls for 1 oz sodium bicarbonate per gallon of water for 15–20 minutes; Krowtann's published procedure raises the bath to pH 7 with sodium bicarbonate before disposal and uses a 15-minute neutralization soak on the hide.
+Proper pH prevents future decomposition and ensures the tan sets correctly.
+This step feels boring and easy to skip.
 Don't skip it.

 Drying Timeline